Frequently Asked Questions About Wisdom Teeth

 - Sometimes, due to the fact that impacted wisdom teeth push on the other teeth, the adjacent teeth can get resorbed/damaged/eaten away, much the same way as adult teeth resorb baby teeth.

 - This oftentimes leads to a patient losing not only the wisdom tooth, but also the adjacent resorbed tooth that the patient was using for chewing previously.

 - This unfortunate problem could have again been easily avoided if the wisdom tooth was removed before it started to cause problems.

 As you can see, impacted wisdom teeth have the potential to cause a lot of damage to adjacent healthy teeth, which, in turn, leads to more extensive treatment of the resulting problems.
-We offer free consultations regarding wisdom teeth, so please give our office a call and come in for an evaluation so that if you have a problem with impacted wisdom teeth, the problem can be identified and treated early.
+We offer expert consultations regarding wisdom teeth, so please give our office a call and come in for an evaluation so that if you have a problem with impacted wisdom teeth, the problem can be identified and treated early.

 What is the damage created by impacted teeth?

 A patient came into our office for an evaluation prior to removing an impacted tooth.
 An impacted tooth is a tooth that is “stuck” in the jaw bone and is not able to come out into the mouth.
 Impacted teeth most commonly are wisdom teeth, but also can be canines or “eye teeth”.

 In this case, the impacted tooth was a canine/eye tooth.
 The patient knew the tooth was stuck/impacted, but did not feel that it could turn into a bigger problem.
 However, his X-ray revealed that the impacted tooth (small red arrow) resulted in an extremely large bone defect (large green arrow and yellow circle) that is now affecting the front tooth next to it.